 To agree to complete every task.
 To take on more responsibilities and workload with no incentives.
 Until my opinionated, social, and talkative self couldn’t take being hidden away any longer.
 The difference now is that I embrace these traits as positive.

 Also, somehow becoming a human search engine for all things black is a burden.
 No, I won’t tell you what “the plug” means.
 No, I won’t show you how to do some trending dance.
-And no, you can’t touch my afropuff.
-Stop asking.
-I honestly feel like I’m on an episode of “Insecure”.
+And no, you can’t touch my afro puff!
+Stop asking!
+Episodes of “Insecure” have never felt so real.

 I once had a coworker tell me I was “too intense”.
 With other coworkers, I’m always perceived as serious when I thought it was obvious that I was joking.
 Outside of the office, I’ve been known to sport “Resting Bitch Face”, unintentionally.
 Throughout my almost 5 years (feels so much longer) of the office life, I’ve figured out some survival strategies to get me through the day without going off on someone.